greggrcarey/FCCmicroservice/README.md

 Note:
 Switching from docker to docker compose will erase the current volume, even if they are named the same.
 Should probably make a note of that.

+Using a Message broker to communicate between Mircoservices will keep services loosely coupled between each other.